wp-plugins/revisionary/readme.txt

 * Feature : Delete, View links on revisions in Edit Posts / Pages list redirect to RS Revisions Manager
 * Feature : Add pending posts and pages total to Dashboard Right Now list (includes both new post submissions and Pending Revisions)
 * Feature : Metaboxes in Edit Post/Page form for Pending / Scheduled Revisions
-* BugFix : Multiple Pending Revions created by autosave
+* Fixed : Multiple Pending Revions created by autosave
-* BugFix : Users cannot preview their changes before submitting a Pending Revision on a published post/page
+* Fixed : Users cannot preview their changes before submitting a Pending Revision on a published post/page
-* BugFix : Pending Post Revisions were not visible to Administrator in Edit Posts list
+* Fixed : Pending Post Revisions were not visible to Administrator in Edit Posts list
-* BugFix : Both Pending Page Revisions and Pending Post Revisions were visible to Administator in Edit Pages list
+* Fixed : Both Pending Page Revisions and Pending Post Revisions were visible to Administator in Edit Pages list
-* BugFix : Pending Revisions were not included in list for restoration
+* Fixed : Pending Revisions were not included in list for restoration
-* BugFix : Bulk Deletion attempt failed when pending / scheduled revisions were included in selection
+* Fixed : Bulk Deletion attempt failed when pending / scheduled revisions were included in selection

 = Notification: =
 * Feature : Optional email (to editors or post author) on Pending Revision submission